fortum/semver-action/README.md

 ```

 ## notes
-When invoking semveraction on branch master the version will be pure semver (i.e. 1.2.0)
+When invoking semver-action on branch master the version will be pure semver (i.e. 1.2.0)
-When invoking from aby other branch the version will be `branch_name-1.2.0`
+When invoking from any other branch the version will be `branch_name-1.2.0`

+check `action.yml` to find the list of all parameters and outputs